-His wife then advised him to share his discovery with the monks in the nearby monastery.
+His wife advised him to share his discovery with the monks in a nearby monastery.
 When he arrived, he wasn’t greeted with open arms, but instead with a certain indifference.
 One monk even called out Kaldi for bringing in “the Devil’s work” and threw the berries into a fire.

 Everyone at the monastery was able to smell the flavorful aroma of the roasted berries and came to try it.
 After drinking the “miracle drink”, the monks realized that the drink gave them energy and kept them awake during their spiritual practice.
 From that time on, they committed to drinking the “miracle drink” every day to help them with their religious devotions.

 Coffee is one of the most important produce items in Ethiopia.
-It comprises around 70% of Ethiopia’s economy.
-About 15 million of the Ethiopian population benefit from employment in the coffee industry.
+It makes up around 70% of Ethiopia’s economy.
+About 15 million people of the Ethiopian population benefit from employment in the coffee industry.

-Ethiopian coffee first started to be exported in the 15th century.
+Ethiopian coffee was first exported in the 15th century.
 It is said that Somali merchants brought the coffee to Yemen wherein Sufi mystics would consume the drink for better concentration during their chanting rituals.

-But coffee didn’t have a smooth-sailing past, it is known that a few centuries later, the Ethiopian Orthodox Church banned the energizing drink.
+But coffee didn’t have a smooth past in Ethiopia, it is said that a few centuries later, the Ethiopian Orthodox Church banned the energizing drink.
 It was only when Emperor Menelik came into power in the late 19th century that the coffee consumption ban was lifted, all thanks to his fondness for the beverage, and who could blame him.

 Aside from being one of the best coffee producers in the world, Ethiopia is also known to be one of the biggest consumers of coffee.
 Around 2 million bags of coffee are consumed locally – that’s around half of the coffee the Ethiopians produce.